 - Mail and Package Receiving

-Designated for graduate and doctorate students only.
+Designated for graduate and doctorate students based on availability.
 LIFE’s Village Retreat offers studios and two-bedroom, two-bathroom apartments, which are conveniently equipped with full kitchens and are fully furnished.
 Life’s Village Retreat offers graduate and doctorate students an independent style of living while maintaining the campus atmosphere.

 Life’s Village Retreat is located on the northeast section of campus overlooking the tranquil Lyceum Park.
 Students can enjoy a quick walk or shuttle ride to class, or perhaps enjoy studying in a harmonious atmosphere located in our courtyard complete with meditation wall.
 The LEED-certified building hosts card access at all entrances and offers residents the option of parking in an attached parking deck.
 Students are required to register their vehicle and receive the free parking pass for their vehicle to park in the parking deck.
 Packages are available 24 hours per day at the William M. Harris Center for Clinical Education.
 Additionally, students have ample social opportunities with coordinated events hosted in the large student lounge by Housing and Residence Life or can enjoy quiet time outside their rooms in study nooks found on each floor.

 - Community: LIFE’s Village Retreat